rust-lang/rfcs/text/0000-error-display.md

 They *do* implement a useful `Display` which includes all error sources.

+`eyre::Report` provides a way to define the way errors are reported.
+Like `anyhow::Error`, it doesn't implement `std::error::Error`.

 [Arti](https://gitlab.torproject.org/tpo/core/arti)'s
 codebase follows the EHWG recommendation, and has [tools](https://docs.rs/tor-error/0.5.2/tor_error/trait.ErrorReport.html)